AATechCulture/Team-Hax-Lab/README.md

 # Project Name

 ## Challenge Statement(s) Addressed 🎯
-*How can we engage users to properly follow safety protocols?
+*How can we engage users to properly follow airline safety protocols?

 *How can we get users to pay attention while airline safety instructions are being given?